davidfeldi/yaml-node-hello-world/README.md

 Test case

 ```
-Summary:  Build a service with dockerfile and parameter no-cache
+Summary:  Build a service with dockerfile and push to dockerhub when “push to docker registry” has been activated
 Expected result: Image should be created.
-Step build-jim should be passed.
+Steps build-jim, push-dockerhub should be passed.
 ```